worldturner/medeia-validator/README.md

 git clone --recurse-submodules git@github.com:worldturner/medeia-validator.git
 ```

-Building is done with maven using `mvn clean install`.
+Building is done with maven using `mvn clean install` and also executes git to retrieve the
+submodule.

 Test Suite Support
 ------------------